Trionfi (cards): History

-Many of the motifs found in trionfi are found in trionfo, theatrical processions that were popular in the Italian Renaissance.
+Many of the motifs found in trionfi also appear in trionfo, theatrical processions that were popular in the Italian Renaissance.
 The Palazzo Schifanoia in Ferrara, once owned by the ducal House of Este, contains many murals depicting these floats.
 Petrarch wrote a poem called I Trionfi which may have served as inspiration.

-The earliest known use of the name "Trionfi" in relation to cards can be dated to 16 September 1440 in the records of a Florentine notary, Giusto Giusti.
+The earliest known use of the name trionfi in relation to cards can be dated to 16 September 1440 in the records of a Florentine notary, Giusto Giusti.
 He recorded a transaction where he transferred two expensive personalized decks to Sigismondo Pandolfo Malatesta.